 Cats always seem cute and harmless and thus, often make people unaware of dangers this world’s number one pet may bring.
 In fact, cat bite and scratches are quite harmful, since they may bring potential diseases to the infected body parts.
-Some research even release a fact that domestic animals, such as dogs and cats are more responsible for the majority of animal bites compared to any other animals.
+Some research even releases a fact that domestic animals, such as dogs and cats are more responsible for the majority of animal bites compared to any other animals.
 However, although dogs do cause more bite injuries, cat bites are more likely to be infected.

 Why cat bite cause diseases?

-There are a couple of reasons why animal bites, including cats often lead to infection.
+There are a couple of reasons why animal bites, including cats, often lead to infection.
 A couple of the most common causes are:

 - Those animal bites, especially from cats often occur on the fingers, palms, or the hands, where it is harder for the body to fight occurring infection.